Factoring Out the Coefficient of the Variable: A complete walkthrough

 Factoring Out Variables:

 Sometimes, you might need to factor out a variable along with a numerical coefficient.
-For instance, consider 4x³y + 8x²y²
+To give you an idea, consider 4x³y + 8x²y²

 -